ploomber/sklearn-evaluation/docs/api/plot.rst

 ===========================

 The Plot API supports both functional and object-oriented (OOP) interfaces.
-While the functional API allows you to quickly generate out-of-the-box plots and are the easiest to get started with, the OOP API offers more flexibility to compare models using a simple synatx, i.e, plot1 + plot2; or to customize the style and elements in the plot.
+While the functional API allows you to quickly generate out-of-the-box plots and is the easiest to get started with, the OOP API offers more flexibility to compare models using a simple synatx, i.e, plot1 + plot2; or to customize the style and elements in the plot.